Global Master of Science in Finance (Global MSF)

 The Global MSF program follows a rolling admissions (first-come, first-served) process and participant applications are evaluated as soon as they are received.

-The first step is to fill out the online application and attach all required materials as outlined in the requirements below.
+The first step is to fill out the online application and attach all required materials as outlined in the requirements above.

 The admissions team will assess your application and advise you of the next steps including the need for an interview (if required).

 The admissions committee will notify you with a decision once all the application requirements are completed.

 For admissions support, we offer online office hours, an admissions checklist, and email and phone support to answer your questions.

 Applicants for direct admission to the degree program are required to have:

 - A bachelor’s degree or equivalent: You must have earned a bachelor’s degree from an accredited institution in the United States or an equivalent degree from an accredited institution in a foreign country.

 - Applicants who have not undertaken recognised studies taught in English (e.g. an undergraduate degree) are required to demonstrate a proficiency in English as per the guidelines.

 Degree applicants are required to submit an application for admission with these supporting materials: